Why Are Synthetic Fragrance Oils So Popular?

 However, essential oils are more like wine.
 For example grapes, such as the Sangiovese used to make Chianti wine, vary from region to region.
 Climate and altitude also influence the nature of the grape; wines made in hotter, drier regions of Southern Tuscany have a different taste than wines made in cooler, higher regions.
 Even yearly weather conditions like rainfall and temperature affect the flavor of the grape and thus the wine.

-Like wine grapes, the quality and scent of essential oils are affected by yearly weather conditions and varies from crop to crop and region to region.
+Like wine grapes, the quality and scent of essential oils are affected by yearly weather conditions and vary from crop to crop and region to region.
 This makes it difficult for small natural skin care companies to produce finished products in which the scents are always the same.
 We often receive emails from customers asking why their favorite scented soap or cream doesn’t smell exactly the same every time.
 For this reason, many companies opt for fragrance oils to keep their scents uniform.

 Synthetic fragrances are strong, they don’t break down easily and they last a very long time.